Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 - Pain in the heel – especially if it is worse in the morning and seems to lessen with activity

 - Swelling along the arch of the foot, in the heel, or on the ball of the foot

 - Pain along the arch of the foot

 - Weakness in the ankle or arch of the foot

 - Tightness in the calf or achilles tendon that doesn’t respond to moderate stretching

-Plantar Fasciitis thought to be an overuse or misuse injury, resulting from the plantar fascia being too tight to support the pressure of walking.
+Plantar Fasciitis thought to be an overuse or misuse injury, resulting from being too tight to support the pressure of walking.
 For some individuals, tight ligaments may be due to improper stretching or increasing activity too quickly, whereas for others it may be more of a mechanical/anatomical issue.
 This can be prevented by stretching properly before beginning intensive workouts, or by incrementally increasing the intensity of your workout over time.

-Another common cause of plantar fasciitis is excessive pronation.
+Another common cause is excessive pronation.
 This is where your body weight is disproportionately distributed to your feet.
 Signs of excessive pronation include excessive bending of the ankle and flatter arches.
 Overpronation has been cited as the culprit for many different running injuries, and studies have shown that the damage caused by it is exaggerated.
 However, it’s still a possible cause, and should be considered before any other causes.